 The news was welcomed as groundbreaking as it was a marked improvement on existing stem cell technologies which had thus far only created the outer layer of skin rather than the full organ.

 Much was made at the time at the scientists’ use of the Wnt pathway, a conduit made of proteins that pass signals into a cell through cell surface receptors.
 The Japanese team said that the role of the Wnt10n pathway had been key to their success, which seemed to add weight to the notion that the Wnt pathway was important to hair regeneration, something first observed by researchers at the University of Pennsylvania in 2013.

 exploits the Wnt pathway and is currently undergoing clinical trials.

 Different hair loss technologies

-Whether or not the end result of a successful, lab-grown hair transplant will be better than what is available right now – should it get the necessary safety and efficacy go aheads – remains to be seen.
+Whether or not the end result of a successful, lab-grown hair transplant will be better than what is available right now - should it get the necessary safety and efficacy go aheads - remains to be seen.
 There is also no indication as to what kind of price the treatment would cost or how many treatments may be required.
-Existing hair transplant procedures can easily be upwards of £5,000 and often more than one session of surgery is required to get the desired results.
+Existing hair transplant procedures can easily be upwards of £6,000 and more than one session of surgery can be required to get the desired results.